Yandex Cloud

 • --ipv4-address: Internal IP address of the VM network interface in the subnet in the destination folder.
 Set to auto to enable automatic internal address assignment.

-• --network-interface-index: VM network interface number you saved earlier.
+• --network-interface-index: VM's network interface number you previously saved.

-• --security-group-id: ID of the security group to assign to the VM network interface.
+• --security-group-id: Security group that will be assigned to the VM's network interface.

 Result: